DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/NexusMods page.md

 THE SOFTWARE IS PROVIDED *"AS IS"*, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Portaites for Eleanor are made using [https://jazzybee.itch.io/sdvcharactercreator](https://jazzybee.itch.io/sdvcharactercreator) and edited so they could be used as portaites for NPC.
 However, as the program's Terms of Use define, I do not claim any rights for these images (not that I would even want them, but...).
-Also, as the program and its images are shared under Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License, images (Eleanor's portraites) will stay licenced with Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License, no matter the other mod files's licencing.
+Also, as the program and its images are shared under Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License, images created with it (Eleanor's portraits and also her sprites that are made from the portraites, even though I drawed them myself) will stay licenced with Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License, no matter the other mod files's licencing.

 #### **Permissons:**